 top of page

-Walking on Volcanic Domes in the Salton Sea Area: Mar 2020
+Walking on Volcanic Domes in the Salton Sea Area

 The more I explore the Salton Sea area, the more interested I become in this strange and exotic location.
 For a primer on the Salton Sea, be sure to check out the main blog by clicking Salton Sea.

-Today, we headed to Obsidian Butte which is part of the Salton Butte complex.
-The five Salton buttes are lava domes formed from viscous magma that rose from an 820 foot wide (estimated) volcanic vent located along the southeastern edge of the Salton Sea.
-The highly viscous magma was too thick to flow very far and piled high around the vent.
-Obsidian Butte formed as a result of this lava flow.
-Estimated to be a 2000 to 3000-year-old, this volcanic dome consists of pumice and black obsidian.
+Today, we traveled to Obsidian Butte, part of the Salton Butte complex.
+The five Salton buttes are lava domes created by viscous magma that emerged from an estimated 820-foot-wide volcanic vent along the southeastern edge of the Salton Sea.
+The magma's high viscosity prevented it from flowing far, causing it to accumulate around the vent.
+Obsidian Butte resulted from this lava flow and is estimated to be 2,000 to 3,000 years old.
+This volcanic dome is composed of pumice and black obsidian.

 Obsidian Butte on Salton Sea shore in California

-We followed the dirt road from the base of the butte toward the shoreline.
-The butte has been extensively quarried, to the point that it has lost most of its original appearance.
-However, piles of rock debris and outcroppings of obsidian are everywhere.
+We traveled along the dirt road from the base of the butte toward the shoreline.
+The butte has been heavily quarried, altering much of its original appearance.
+Nevertheless, there are piles of rock debris and obsidian outcroppings scattered throughout the area.

 Walking the Obsidian Butte trail on Salton Sea shore in California

-Once we entered the area surrounding the butte, the obsidian flow seemed to go on forever.
-The butte was formed by effusive eruptions, a type of volcanic eruption in which lava steadily flows out of a volcano/volcanic vent onto the grounds (versus explosive eruptions like Mount Saint Helens).
+As we entered the region around the butte, the obsidian flow appeared endless.
+The butte was created by effusive eruptions, a type of volcanic activity where lava continuously flows out of a volcano or volcanic vent onto the ground, unlike explosive eruptions such as that of Mount St. Helens.

 Obsidian flow around the butte in Salton Sea area

 What is obsidian?
-Obsidian is an igneous rock that forms when slow moving lava cools so rapidly that atoms are unable to arrange themselves into a crystalline structure.
+Obsidian is an igneous rock that forms when lava, moving slowly, cools so quickly that atoms cannot organize into a crystalline structure.

 Obsidian is an igneous rock that forms when slow moving lava cools rapidly.
 Obsidian Butte Salton Sea area